mmore500/teeplot/README.rst

 Citation
 --------

-If *teeplot* contributes to a scientific publication, please cite it as
+If *teeplot* contributes to a scholarly publication, please cite it as

     Matthew Andres Moreno.
 (2023). mmore500/teeplot.
 Zenodo. https://doi.org/10.5281/zenodo.10440670